 By partnering with other nonprofits and smaller arts organizations throughout the county, the Arts Council is able to offer summer arts camps for children as well as a county-wide high school arts scholarship program.
 The Arts Council also supports adult programming and events in the literary, dramatic, musical and visual arts.

 The arts and entertainment offered in Allegan make it a wonderful, small city in which to raise a family.
-For a peek at what is offered, see the community calendar offered at Only One Allegan and these related community websites.
+For a peek at what is offered, see the community calendar offered at Positively Allegan and these related community websites.

 Dean Michaels and friends shake off the winter doldrums in March with an annual Cabaret Band Show.
 This wonderful musical event is a fundraiser for Wings of Hope Hospice and is in its 30th year of entertainment.

-An April art show called Art in the Garden, a Memorial Day Old Iron Bridge Motorcycle Show, the fabulous July 3 Jubilee with its astounding fireworks display and a late summer garden tour hosted by the Friends of Allegan Parks fill the City’s calendar for the first half of the year.
+An April art show called Art in the Garden, an annual Blessing of The Bikes in May, the fabulous July 3 Jubilee with its astounding fireworks display and a late summer garden tour hosted by the Friends of Allegan Parks fill the City’s calendar for the first half of the year.
 There is music on Saturday nights in August on the riverfront and capping the end of the summer season is the Michigan Fiber Festival during the third week in August.